 Changing the World with Vision & Mission

-On the verge of entering its second year, the McGrath Scholars program at the University of San Francisco is developing the leaders of tomorrow.
+The McGrath Scholars program at the University of San Francisco is developing the leaders of tomorrow.
 The focus — equipping them with knowledge and skills to be critically aware, courageous, and compassionate leaders who are inspired and prepared to change the world for the common good.

 The McGrath Scholars program is part of the Change the World from Here Institute at USF, which was established as part of a transformational $10 million gift from USF trustee and alumna, Joan McGrath MA ’69 and her husband Robert McGrath.